foundation-model-stack/fms-acceleration/plugins/accelerated-moe/README.md

 ## Adding New Models

-Our `ScatterMoe` implementation is a module-swap; to add new models we need to update the [the conversion spec](./src/fms_acceleration_moe/utils/scattermoe_constants.py).
+Our `ScatterMoe` implementation is a module-swap; to add new models we need to update the specifications in [scattermoe_constants.py](./src/fms_acceleration_moe/utils/scattermoe_constants.py).
+- See the code documentation within to understand how to add new models.

 ## Running Benchmarks